carlyns/efgc-outlooks/Carlyn's Weekly Outlook for 20191104.md

 3. Design how new reporting requirements can be captured in database based on Operations adjustments.
 Build, test, and roll-out these new features.
 Test report generation using new features.
 4. Incorporate new structural design changes into quarterly and year-end state reports and coordinate with Client Services operations.

+### Assistance
+* Support from leadership to verify the main pieces of information required for state reporting.
+Once verified, these can influence / set the stage for Operations.
+Then database and related reports can be setup accordingly.

 - - - -
 #### Last Week’s Summary:
 1. Finalized mailing list for Holiday Cards.